Latið meg ei á Frísaland fordervast!

 Latið meg ei á Frísaland fordervast!
 'Do no let me perish in Friesland!'
 A cry out of a Faroese young woman when she was being kidnapped by Frisian pirates in the Middle Ages.
 The question of this blog post is not about how on earth it was possible that the people of the Faroe Islands had such a bad image of Friesland.
 Instead, we will review the old Faroese sagas about the Frisians.

 Faroese oral accounts tell about encounters with Frisian pirates.
 Accounts that were codified at the end of the eighteenth century.
 Especially of a Frisian settlement on the south-end of the archipelago.
 These are folklore songs or poems called the Frísa kvæđi ‘Frisian poem’ or Frísarnir ‘Frisians’ and the children’s rhyme called Frísaspæl 'Frisian game' or Frísa vísa ‘Frisian tune’.
-In this blog post we combined the different sagas into one story, which might, who knows, roughly be the true history of the Frisians on the Faroe Islands.
+In this blog post we combined the different sagas into one story, which might, who knows, roughly be the historic course of events of Frisian presence on the Faroe Islands.

 From the beginning of the eighth century onwards, the Franks conquered much of Frisia.
 The Frisians were heathen and therefore the Franks also put a lot of effort in trying to convert the people.
 Some Frisians could not live with foreign domination and wanted to stay loyal to their ancient pagan believes.
 So, many set off to sea.
 At sea they lived from piracy by raiding merchant ships.
 If we are to believe the stories, these pirates were real gentlemen because the crew of the merchant ships was never done any physical harm.